-The OCD Control register (see Table 102) controls the state of the On-Chip Debugger.
+The OCD Control register (Table 102) controls the state of the On-Chip Debugger.
 This register enters or exits DEBUG mode and enables the BRK instruction.
-It can also reset the Z8F642x familyZ8R642x family device.

 A 'reset and stop' function can be achieved by writing 81H to this register.
 A 'reset and go' function can be achieved by writing 41H to this register.
 If the device is in DEBUG mode, a 'run' function can be implemented by writing 40H to this register.